bikrantlabs/nestjs-ddd/README.md

 Two types of events `Domain Events`(states changes in domain, alarm-created.event.ts is a domain event in our case) and `Integration Events`(cross service communication)

 > Handling domain events is concern of application layer, hence alarm-created.event-handler.ts lies inside application layer, domain layer should only focus on domain-logic, not handling its events.
 Domain can't interact with repositories directly, but application layer can, in event-handlers we mostly talk to repositories to reflect extra changes to some aggregated/related models.

+## Event Store
+Whenever any state changes in the application (database written), we need to update the read database as well.
+But your current application pattern is Event-Driven, Any state changes or database write will emit an event with the data, and the event-store should listen/subscribe to those events.

+Event store is just a database which stores the data emitted by any event.
+Then we need to serialize this raw json data and store it in our read database.
+Whenever any kind of "READ" event is emitted, the event-store fetches the data from read database, and returns the data.
+For implementing event store we have created shared/ module.
+We will need:
+- We need to declare `EventSchema` schema that represents the event stored in database(we can use any database).
+- We need serializers/deserializers to convert events to/from json.
+- Class(like a repository) that will be responsible for storing/retrieving events from database via `EventSchema`